danarel/ThinkPrivacy/privacy.md

 ## Ads

 ThinkPrivacy does utilize non-tracking, non-invasive ads.
-We run our ads through [Ethical Ads](https://www.ethicalads.io) which have a privacy respecting business model and privacy police.
+We run our ads through [Ethical Ads](https://www.ethicalads.io) which have a privacy respecting business model and Privacy Policy.
+Ads were added in September 2022 as an expirement to continue to fund the site while maintaining user privacy.

 **What Does Ethical Ads Collect?**